 - Visit your doctor and request a stool sample to be examined

 - Ensure you practice good personal hygiene

 - Wash your hands frequently especially after visiting the toilet and before handling food

 - Drink plenty of fluids

-If you believe your illness has been caused by a food premises in Aberdeenshire please contact the Environmental Health Service immediately in order that officers can visit, inspect and investigate the business concerned.
-If the officers find a problem with food hygiene practices, and get the business to improve them, this could help prevent other people suffering from food poisoning.
+If you believe your illness has been caused by a food premises in Aberdeenshire please contact the Environmental Health Service in order that officers can visit, inspect and investigate the business concerned.
+The officer will want to carry out a telephone interview with you to identify your food history for the two weeks prior to onset of symptoms.

 People in occupations such as nurses, cooks, food handlers and people who work with the young or elderly must not go to work if they have or suspect they have food poisoning as there is a possibility that they may spread the infection.

 The control and investigation of food poisoning cases is carried out by the Environmental Health Service in partnership with NHS Grampian Health Protection Team headed by the Consultant in Public Health Medicine.

 - Procurement of water samples (in particular with private supplies)

 - The issue of Boil Water Notices